Hiroaki-K4/3d_computer_vision/bundle_adjustment/README.md

 $R_k$ satisfies $detR_k > 0$.
 Because $detR_k$ satisfies $detR_K=detQ^\intercal detC^\intercal=detQdetC$.
 By adjusting the sign, $detQ>0$ holds true.
 And $detC>0$ holds true because the signs of the diagonal elements are chosen to be positive in the Cholesky decomposition.

 You can get camera intrinsic parameter $K$, rotation $R$ and translation $t$ by running below command.
-3D positions obtained by decomposing camera parameters from the [oxford dinosaur dataset](https://www.robots.ox.ac.uk/~vgg/data/mview/) are drawn as the below image.
+3D positions obtained by decomposing camera parameters from the [Oxford dinosaur dataset](https://www.robots.ox.ac.uk/~vgg/data/mview/) are drawn as the below image.

 ```bash
 python3 disassemble_camera_matrix.py